 Now envision that instead of a steady flow on the line, Ford would start 100 trucks today, zero tomorrow, 20 the next day, 10 the day after, and 175 the following day.
 Imagine that the materials arrived in a haphazard fashion, placed wherever they would fit around the line that day, and that there was no incoming-parts verification or quality audit.
 Finally, picture a line with customers making changes to their trucks after they had already started down the line.
 A production disaster would ensue and costs would skyrocket.
 Instead, what you see is a steady pace of production, regardless of the volume, with all details nailed down up front and all materials verified for quantity and quality, and delivered to the right place at the right time.

-Back in the glory days of 1991-2006, when so much of the money was made on land appreciation, sales price inflation, and volume expansion, production was a mere afterthought compared to finance, sales, and land development.
-Put some money together, buy plans, build something — anything — and a buyer was waiting.
-Those days are gone, and as we established in the very first article in this series on Lean operations (Professional Builder, September 2010), we have to learn to make money on the house itself.
+Back in the glory days of 1991-2006, when so much of the money was made on land appreciation, sales price inflation, and volume expansion, production was a mere afterthought compared with finance, sales, and land development.
+Put some money together, buy plans, build something—anything—and a buyer was waiting.
+Those days are gone.
+And, as we established in my articles on Lean Operations, we have to learn to make money on the house itself.
 So much of that knowledge, though, is now gone from the industry, either retired or just moved on.
 You can’t just write a memo to the troops demanding that they “start building profitably!”
-We need an anchor, a theme, an “idee fixe,” which Webster defines as an “idea that dominates one’s thinking for a prolonged period — an obsession.”
+We need an anchor, a theme, an “idee fixe,” which Merriam-Webster defines as an “idea that dominates one’s thinking for a prolonged period—an obsession.”
 We need to learn again how to be great builders of product.

 Dr. W. Edwards Deming, the planet’s foremost quality guru, who died shortly after his 93rd birthday in 1993, is quoted as having said, “Variation is the enemy of quality.”
 I heard Deming speak numerous times in front of large groups and sat with him in small, more intimate settings.
 In his later years, he added a critical distinction to that quote, saying, “Uncontrolled variation is the enemy of quality.”
 This is a key point for home builders: You can have all the variation you like, offer customers any option, any change (cosmetic, structural, or otherwise), provided you have a system that keeps that variation under control during production.